 • Source: Pomanda

-“I cannot quote private details about the financial status of schools, however, we work extensively in this space and we know that 25-35% EBIDTA margins are common for international schools, and in fact, many go higher depending on the location and context.
+“I cannot quote private and confidential details about the financial status of schools, however, we work extensively in this space and we know that 25-35% EBIDTA margins are common for international schools, and in fact, many go higher depending on the location and context.
 Valuations for schools also commonly range at 12-14X EBIDTA and at times they even range up to 17X.
 Put simply, schools are profitable.”

 Greg Parry GSE CEO